Writer of children’s stories

 Feedback and articles

-I’ve written over 60 active stories and accompanying workshops and shared them with thousands of children across the country (and even, to an extent, globally).
+In addition to picture books, I’ve written over 60 active stories and accompanying workshops and shared them with thousands of children across the country (and even, to an extent, globally).

 Watercolour by Christine Turner